 Public liability cover for safe installation

 Tradesmen who install and remove safes must hold public liability insurance cover.
 Securely installing a safe usually requires bolting it to the floor or wall of the room it’s installed in, in order to prevent thieves from stealing the entire safe.
 However, if done incorrectly or in the wrong spot, this can ruin the client’s property.
 The same goes for removing a safe—you will require specialist tools that can cause damage to a client or their property if they’re not used properly.
 For example, a customer could trip over any tools you may have lying around, or you could drop the safe and destroy your client’s flooring.
 In both situations, they would have grounds to make a claim against you or your business, which may leave you facing costly legal fees.
-However, taking out a safe installation policy with Tradesman Saver, which includes public liability cover as standard, you needn’t worry.
-We cover the cost of all damages, allowing you to continue working and running your business as usual.
+However, taking out a safe installation policy which includes public liability cover as standard, you needn’t worry.
+Your insurer will cover the cost of all damages, allowing you to continue working and running your business as usual.

 Standard public liability cover is offered up to £5 million, which also applies to product liability cover.
 This protects both you and your business if a product you’ve supplied, installed, or sold causes personal or property damage.

 Safe installation insurance: What can be included in your policy?